 The Department of Veteran Affairs (VA) Caregiver Support Program (CSP) offers clinical services to caregivers of eligible and covered Veterans enrolled in the VA health care system.
-CSP is a national program with local offices and teams located within VA facilities .
+CSP is a national program with local offices and teams located within VA facilities.
 The program’s mission is to promote the health and well-being of family caregivers who care for our Nation’s Veterans, through education, resources, support, and services.
-The Program of Comprehensive Assistance for Family Caregivers (PCAFC) helps the Families and Veterans injured on or after September 11, 2001 or on or before May 7, 1975.
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC) helps the Families and Veterans injured during all eras.

 - Regular Army: Active Duty